Texas Miller Trust Requirements – Part 1

 Today we are taking a look at some of the Texas Miller Trust requirements.
 A Miller Trust is also a Qualified Income Trust.
 In order for your trust to work you need to follow all of the legal requirements.
 If you do not follow the requirements then the HHSC may not honor the Miller Trust.
 As a result the Medicaid Applicant may still end up being over the income limit if that happens.

 Miller Trust Requirements – Income

 You can only fund a Miller Trust with income.
 Some common types of income are pensions, Social Security retirement, and disability.
 Furthermore, not every kind of income is right for the trust.

 You should only put “counted income” inside the trust.
 The HHSC decides which income they count and which income you can exempt.

-A valid Miller Trust must be funded only with pension, Social Security, and other income of the individual applying for Texas Title 19 nursing home benefits.
-In addition, the entire income source must be deposited into the trust.
-For example, if only half of an individual’s pension or social security is deposited into the trust account, then the trust will not be considered a valid Miller Trust for Texas Medicaid eligibility.
+In addition, you must deposit the entire income into the trust.
+Because if you only deposit half of an individual’s pension or social security into the trust account, then the HHSC will not be consider it a valid Miller Trust for Medicaid eligibility.

-The individual’s income does not have to be direct deposited into the trust account in order to maintain the protection of the Miller Trust.
-However, income must be deposited into the Miller Trust during the same calendar month in which it is received.
-Any income that is not deposited into the Miller Trust account is considered resources for eligibility purposes and may result in a period of ineligibility.
+You do not have to direct deposit the Applicant’s income into the trust account.
+However, you do have to deposit the appropriate income into the Miller Trust during the same calendar month.
+Any income that you do not deposit into the Miller Trust account is considered resources for eligibility purposes and may result in a period of ineligibility.